hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 * __->__ `dids`: Json - dids: \[{
 "did": string - DID stored in the wallet,
-"verkey": string - The DIDs transport key \(ver key, key id\)., "metadata": string - The meta information stored with the DID }\]
+"verkey": string - The DIDs transport key \(ver key, key id\)., "tempVerkey": string - Temporary DIDs transport key \(ver key, key id\), exist only during the rotation of the keys.
+After rotation is done, it becomes a new verkey.
+"metadata": string - The meta information stored with the DID }\]